kermitt2/grobid/doc/training/segmentation.md

 ![article starting mid-page - 0C4013368F5546BB832B7A76F2A36EF9C4AAB6EF](img/preceding-article-on-first-page.png)

+The `<front>` should contains items that are not at the beginning of the document, such as:

+* Copyright information / Open Access licence and statement
+* Correspondence information for data availability
+* Submission information, when was the document received, approved and published

 ### Additional information (annex)

 Additional and supporting information, which are not part of the body, should be annotated as `<div type="annex">`.